jmreddig/jmreddig.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Education researcher and video personality
+subtitle: Education Researcher and Video Personality.

 profile:
   align: right